B.Sc. Environmental Science

 Why hadn’t anyone taught me this in school?!
 Why is sustainability all about the 3R’s, buying organic and cleaning beaches?
 Instead, at its core, it needs to be about self care, self worth and self love.

-This is why I created the 3C’s of Sustainability: Consciousness, Connection and Consumption, turning sustainability from idea to action that starts at the source, within ourselves.
+This is why I created the Sustainability Theorem, comprised of the elements: Consciousness, Connection, Consumption & Communication, turning sustainability from idea to action that starts at the source, within ourselves.
 We need to relieve our own personal pains to be able to care for others and the planet, the way they deserve.
 We all deserve health and happiness, not once a year on Earth Day or the holidays, but always.

 how i got here